railsuser2014/openobject-doc-book-en/source/book/2/2_4a_CRM/index.rst

 You then set which columns are present in your CSV file in the correct order.
 Then select your file and click on *Import*.
 Check in the chapter about system administration for more information on import and export.

-.. tip:: *Point* Various Imports
+.. tip:: Various Imports

     Importing and Exporting data in Open ERP is a generic function available to all resource.
     So you can import and export such lists as partners, sales opportunities, accounting entries, products and pricelists.

 There are other methods of importing leads automatically or semi-automatically: